soynatan/django-easy-audit/README.md

   project's models if necessary.
 It can be a class or a string with `app_name.model_name` format.
 Defaults to `[]`.

+* `DJANGO_EASY_AUDIT_REGISTERED_CLASSES`

+  A list of classes django-easy-audit will log.
+If is set, only these models will be logged.
+  If it is not set, every model in your project will by logged.
+If a model is listed both in this setting and in any of the unregistered classes settings, it won't be logged.
+Defaults to `[]` (every model is logged by default).

 ## What does it do

 django-easy-audit uses [Django signals](https://docs.djangoproject.com/en/dev/topics/signals/)